R2Northstar/ModdingDocs/docs/source/guides/soundmodding.rst

 Check the console often, as it'S easy to miss your sound - there can be a lot of sounds playing.

+There's also a `list <https://gist.github.com/begin-theadventure/84c46e803aa358b102d754ff992ae9e4>`_ of all EvenIDs (audio).

+Audio can be played in-game from the console via script_ui EmitUISound(soundname).

+Additionally `subtitles <https://gist.github.com/begin-theadventure>`_ in the form of plain text can also be useful.

 Step 2 - Creating Folders
 --------------------------